gallenc/solent2Public/workup/experimental/session5/README.md

 ## Exercise 2 migrating the shopping cart to SpringMVC

-This exercise will llow you to migrate your earlier shopping cart work to use this MVC framework.
+This exercise will enble you to migrate your earlier shopping cart work to use this MVC framework.

 You should complete the exercises in [shoppingcart-springmvc](../session5/shoppingcart-springmvc)